johnsonmau/portfolio/README.md

-This repository powers codebyMJ, where I offer tutoring, freelance, or any technical related services.
+This repository powers codebyMJ, where I offer tutoring, freelance development, or any technical related services.